 Cima di Pichéa m.
 2147, belonging to the Alpi di Ledro, a subsector of Prealpi Bresciane e Gardesane is a mountain lined up on the long ridge situated between Lago Di Garda and Giudicarie and joining the two saddles of Bocca di Trat and Bocca dell'Ussol.
-This ridge is part of the Sentiero della Pace (Path of Peace, n.455), a western branch linking the Passo del Tonale to Lago di Garda.
-More precisely Corno di Pichéa lies between the Mazza di Pichéa 1879 m, a rocky summit dominating the Bocca di Trat, and Monte Tofino 2151 m.
+This ridge is part of the Sentiero della Pace (Peace Trail, n.455), a western branch linking the Passo del Tonale to Lago di Garda.
+More precisely Cima di Pichéa lies between the Mazza di Pichéa 1879 m, a rocky summit dominating the Bocca di Trat, and Monte Tofino 2151 m.
 Cima di Pichéa is mistakenly called by some people as Corni di Pichéa.
 This habit can cause confusion in recognizing the peaks.
 In fact, the Corni di Pichéa are a set of rocky spiers located along the ridge between the first rocky point, called Mazza di Pichéa, and the real Cima Pichéa.

-The ascent to the Corno di Pichéa can be performed in conjunction with the neighboring Mazza di Pichea or alternatively as one of the summits on the long crossing Bocca di Trat - Bocca dell'Ussol.
-Another option is to climb only Corno di Pichéa as a goal itself.
+The ascent to the Cima di Pichéa can be performed in conjunction with the neighboring Mazza di Pichea or alternatively as one of the summits on the long crossing between Bocca di Trat and Bocca dell'Ussol.
+Another option is to climb only Cima di Pichéa as a goal itself.
 These peaks, like many others in the Alps of Ledro, have been a theater of the World War I since they were very close to the Austro-Hungarian border with Italy.
 Still today, walking on the highest ridges, it's easy to observe what remains of the war-trenches and caves.

 The view offered are really huge: from Lago di Garda to Tre Cime Bondone (to the NE), Monte Stivo and Monte Baldo (to the East), Monte Misone, Paganella and Brenta Dolomites (to the North), Presanella, Adamello and Carè Alto (to the West) and the neighboring Alpi di Ledro.